cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

 - For requests that contain content:
     - Require a valid Content-MD5 header.
     - Take the MD5 checksum of the passed content and verify that it matches the value given by the Content-MD5 header.
 - Look up the KEYDATA for the passed KEYID.
-Use that to calculate the hmac-sha1 signature for the request.
+Use that to calculate the hmac-sha256 signature for the request.
 Verify that the calculated signature matches the one passed in the NCSU-MAC header.
+For compatibility with older clients during an upgrade, services may also calculate the hmac-sha1 signature and check to see if that signature matches instead.

 ## Code examples